openforcefield/openff-sphinx-theme/docs/additional_samples.rst

 .. list-table:: Right Aligned
-   :widths: 15 10 30
    :header-rows: 1
    :align: right

    * - Treat
      - Quantity
-     - Description
    * - Albatross
      - 2.99
-     - On a stick!
    * - Crunchy Frog
      - 1.49
-     - If we took the bones out, it wouldn't be crunchy, now would it?
    * - Gannet Ripple
      - 1.99
-     - On a stick!

 Code Documentation
 ==================